aplteam/Cider/mkdocs/docs/api.md

 Where

 -   `parms` (optional) is a namespace of parameters
--   `folder` is the path of a project folder
+-   `folder` is a project path

 Cider returns a namespace with parameters required by [`CreateProject`](#createproject), by default:

     acceptConfig   - 0
-    folder         - folder argument filepath
+    folder         - project path
     ignoreUserExec - 0
-    namespace      - last part of the folder filepath
+    namespace      - name of the project folder

 Defaults are overwritten by any specified in the `parms` argument.